Vector04/tudelft-thesis-template/README.md

-This repository provides a Typst template to write a thesis in the TU Delft style.
-This is an unofficial template, not affiliated with the TU Delft.
+This is a template to write a thesis in the TU Delft style.
+It is an unofficial template, not affiliated with the TU Delft.

 | Cover page               | Title page               | Main text                |
 |--------------------------|--------------------------|--------------------------|